lamtrinh259/crypto_backend/README.md

-# Data analysis
+# Cryptocurrencies prices forecasting
-- Document here the project: crypto_backend
+- Repo name: crypto_backend
-- Description: Project Description
+- Description: the back-end (algorithsm, functions, etc.) for the cryptocurrencies prices forecasting app
-- Data Source:
+- Data Source: from Bitfinex exchange
-- Type of analysis:
+- Type of project: ML algorithms (Prophet, SARIMAX, and LSTM) for forecasting and data visualization with plotly

-Please document the project the better you can.
+Below is some basic guidance if you want to clone the project to get started.

 # Startup the project